The second step to resolving a problem or complaint is speaking with the people involved to try to agree on a resolution.

 - content of your discussion.

 - Ask them to fix it.
-Landlords and property managers have specific obligations to tenants and residents (see Step 3).
+Rental providers and property managers have specific obligations to tenants and residents (see Step 3).

 - Ask when they will be able to resolve your problem.